← All posts

 return False

 Two rules, that’s all.
 A concurrency-safe tool may join in as long as everyone currently running is also concurrency-safe.
-An unsafe tool must wait for everyone to finish and then run alone.
-Picture a shared workbench: those who only leaf through documents can crowd in together, but the one who needs to throw the power switch has to wait for the room to empty.
+An unsafe tool waits for everyone to finish and then runs alone.
+It’s like a shared workbench, where the people who only leaf through documents crowd in together, and the one who needs to throw the power switch waits for the room to empty.

-Walk the opening example through it, with the state at each step:
+The opening example runs through it like this, with the state at each step:

 Read (tool_1) arrives: executing = [] -> start now